LavanyaAN21/Lung-Cancer-Detection-main/README.md

 1. Preprocessing: The images are preprocessed to enhance important features for better detection accuracy.
 2. Model: A deep learning model (e.g., Convolutional Neural Networks) is used to identify the presence of lung cancer in medical images.
 3. Evaluation: The model is evaluated using various metrics (accuracy, precision, recall, F1-score) to ensure its performance.

+## Test Data
+This project uses a test dataset containing a variety of images, which may include labeled samples of lung scans with known cancer diagnoses.
+The data can be used to test the model's ability to detect cancerous regions in the images.
+Make sure to reference the data source appropriately if it is publicly available or if any licenses are required for usage.